 Instructions

-- Place the peppers in warm water and let them soak for about 30 minutes.
-Remove seeds and hard parts.
+- Place the peppers in warm water and let them soak for at least 30 minutes, until softened.
+Remove the seeds and hard parts.

-- Mix all of the ingredients in a food processor and blend until smooth.
+- Add all of the ingredients to a food processor and blend until smooth.

-- Place the mole in a saucepan and simmer it at medium-low temp. until desired thickness (the more you simmer it, the thicker it will be).
+- Place the mole in a saucepan and simmer it at medium-low temperature until desired thickness (the more you simmer it, the thicker it will be).

 - Sprinkle toppings over the mole sauce and enjoy.